danog/MadelineProtoDocs/docs/docs/FILES.md

 ```

 `$Update` can be a [Message](https://docs.madelineproto.xyz/API_docs/types/Message.html) object, an [Update](https://docs.madelineproto.xyz/API_docs/types/Update.html), or any value supported by [getInfo](https://docs.madelineproto.xyz/getInfo.html).
-The result (which is in the same format as `get_download_info`) should the be passed to the download functions in order to download the profile picture.
+The result (which is in the same format as `getDownloadInfo`) should the be passed to the download functions in order to download the profile picture.

 * `$info['ext']` - The file extension
 * `$info['name']` - The file name, without the extension